December 3, 2018

 The perfect method for Barcamps

-The optimal conditions for the Discussion Marketplace:
+The optimal conditions for the discussion marketplace:

-• The participants want to learn more about a topic.
+• The participants want to learn more about a topic

-• The time is limited (e.g., 45 or 60 minutes).
+• The time is limited (e.g., 45 or 60 minutes)

-The most democratic presentation format
+The probably most democratic lecture format

 Step 1: Collect questions

 Ask your participants what exactly interests them about the topic.
 Write down all the questions (or at least the first 7-10).
-Ideally, you project your notes onto the wall using a projector – or you use a classic flip chart.
+Ideally, you project your notes onto the wall using a projector – or you use a classic flipchart.

 Step 2: Prioritize questions